CelerData/terraform-provider-celerdatabyoc/docs/index.md

    ~> The **Secret** can be viewed only when the application key is created.
 Make sure that you copy and save the **Secret** before closing the dialog box.

-The CelerData Cloud Private provider will use the **Secret** and **Client ID** of your application key to provision and manage CelerData resources.
+The CelerData Cloud BYOC provider will use the **Secret** and **Client ID** of your application key to provision and manage CelerData resources.

 For more information about managing application keys, see [Application keys](https://docs.celerdata.com/private/main/security/application_keys).